fluxcd/flux/site/standalone/installing.md

 cd flux
 ```

-Now you can go ahead and edit Flux's deployment manifes.
+Now you can go ahead and edit Flux's deployment manifest.
 At the very
 least you will have to change the `--git-url` parameter to point to
 the config repository for the workloads you want Flux to deploy for
 you.
 You are going to need access to this repository.